When science redefines death, what does it mean to live?

 visualize data as stylized animations layered over monologue

-clinical-thriller aesthetic while maintaining scientific inspiration
+clinical-thriller aesthetic while maintaining a scientific foundation

 Real-time EEG during cardiac arrest, showing gamma bursts and coherent memory